SAP-archive/python-metacli/docs/usage.rst

 Tips:
     + --display is an optional argument, is this one is added, the structure will be shown in console
-    + "schema.json" will be generated in current folder.This file describe the command, argument and etc.
+    + "schema.json" will be generated in current folder.This file describe the commands, arguments and etcs.

-Templates
+.. _new-project-generator:

+Project Generator
 --------------
-MetaCLI can help you create your own command line project easily.
+MetaCLI can help to generate a new project easily.

-Simple Templates
+Simple Project
 >>>>>>>>>

 To create an simple command line project, run this command in terminal: